fatimaazizz/React_prep/readme.md

 # what is react?
 **UI library** which is used to make components.
-Components are used to break the complex structure in to sample parts which are easier to maintain  like shoed in picture example of youtube.\
+Components are used to break the complex structure in to sample parts which are easier to maintain  like showed in picture example of youtube.\
 ![image](https://user-images.githubusercontent.com/66674294/230892307-ad0d05ca-d20d-4b92-818f-f6a7f69a58c3.png)

 Example of simple website without components \